buchananwill/selective-context/README.md

 This package provides an efficient state management framework using React context, allowing components to manage and subscribe to global state changes selectively.

 ## Features
-Selective Updates: Components can subscribe to specific parts of the global state.
+- Selective Updates: Components can subscribe to specific parts of the global state.
-Efficient Rendering: Reduces unnecessary re-renders by managing which updates should affect which components.
+- Efficient Rendering: Reduces unnecessary re-renders by managing which updates should affect which components.
+- Controller-Dispatch-Listener Pattern: Three tiers of subscription hook creates a clear data hierarchy.

 ## Installation
 ```